 - Details of any children, if applicable

-- Arrangements for the disposal of the house by sale, or
+- Arrangements for the disposal of the family home by sale, or

-- An option for one party to keep the matrimonial home and be bought out by the other
+- An option for one person to keep the matrimonial home and be bought out by the other

 - Payment of outgoings such as bills and other expenses – who will pay

-- Division of other possessions and household property
+- Division of assets and funds, and other personal possessions and household property

 - Division of business property

-- Maintenance payments for the spouse and any children
+- Maintenance (periodic) payments for the spouse and any children

 - Conclusion of joint accounts